peeweeh/anno-117-super-fertility/README.md

 ### [1.0.0] - 2024-11-22
 - Initial release
 - Increases module limit to 72 for all farm types (7+2=9!)
-- Affects 14 different farm buildings across Latium, Albion, and Arabia
+- Affects 14 different farm buildings across Latium, and Albion

 ## 📜 License